As Esports Take Off, High School Leagues Get In The Game

 "We've taken a different approach now that we are playing in a league," says Norton.
 "We've started actually practicing rather than just getting on and playing for a couple of hours.
 We're starting to implement different types of drills, different things for us to focus on, that will help us improve as a team faster than just playing the game would."

 Before, says Norton, they were playing to improve, but not with a set goal in mind.
-Now, with the league, they're practices are more targeted and their goals are clear.
+Now, with the league, their practices are more targeted and their goals are clear.

 And despite the pressure of competition and the desire to win, all three players say their time spent playing Rocket League hasn't increased since the league started.
 If anything, they might play slightly less.